 The emotional highs and lows will wash through the submissive in waves.
 Generally these sensations are the most intense when the submissive bottoms out or at that point when the blood chemistries drop to below the normal level.
 This often is within 48 hours of scene.
 The submissives sensations of loneliness, abandonment or being discarded by the Dominant will be at their peak.
 They may view the Dominants absence as a reflection of that Dominants ‘true’ opinion of them, their sinful actions, their real worth or value.
 It is common for many submissives to mentally and physically punish themselves during this bottoming out period.
 They sometimes convince themselves that it is ‘better’ for their Dominant if they aren’t around.
 They may take actions which they know will disappoint, inflame or anger their Dominant.
 All for the ‘good’ of their Dominant.
 They will ‘decide’ that their Dominant will be better off without them.

-These are just some of the things that are part of submissive rebound.
-It is important for a Dominant to recognize the personal triggers unique to their own submissive and pre-guess the onset of a serious bottoming out.
+These are just some of the things that are part of sub-drop.
+It is important for a Dominant to recognise the personal triggers unique to their own submissive and pre-guess the onset of a serious bottoming out.
 The level of fragility or susceptibility of a submissive to rebound is unique to the individual.
 The very best way to ease a submissive is to simply be there.
 If you cannot be physically available for your submissive for extensive aftercare then do not engage in the type of scene which may require that level of aftercare.
 It is part of a Dominants responsibility to protect the emotional stability of their submissive and not to leave them in a state of intense emotional upheaval.
 It is equally important for a submissive to prepare themselves for the possibility of bottoming out and to take an active role in creating support systems for themselves should rebound occur.